nmantani/FileInsight-plugins/README.txt

 Tiny plugins for McAfee FileInsight

+These plugins may be useful for extracing malware executables and decoy documents from malicious document files.

 List of plugins:

+* Binary to hex text
+  Convert binary of selected region into hex text

 * Copy to new file
   Copy selected region (the whole file if not selected) to new file